-Variance Account Enter the general ledger account that the system uses to record any variance journal entries for receipts when you run the Process Automatic Bank Statement program.
-If you leave this field blank, the system uses RC
+Enter a value from UDC table 00/DT for the system to use to create variance journal entries for receipts when you run the Process Automatic Bank Statement program.
+If you leave this field blank, the system uses RC (Receipts) as the default value.